leopacman/MyTvShowOrganizer/README.md

 Features:

     Really Freeware, no Adware, no restrictions.
-    		3 Step program:
+    		2 Step program:
-	1 - Add new TV-Shows with mouse right-click over a free spot.
+	1 - Add new TV-Shows clicking in Add Button.
-	2 - Use 'NextEpisode' Function to see all available torrent to download.
-	    In newer version will do automatically.
-	3 - Hit 'Get Torrent' button to get your torrents.
+	2 - Hit 'Get Torrent' button to get your torrents.
 	Get All episodes of current Season (mouse right-click menu on checkbox).
 	Get Torrent through all Pages function (right-click over GetTorrent function).
 	And More: